-This course is designed to provide students with the principles of baking and pastry techniques.
-Students will learn about baking technologies, equipment, preparation procedures, production methods, pastry methods, the science of bread baking, confections and desserts.
-In addition students will understand and implement cost control practices and food safety procedures.
-Hospitality and Tourism and Culinary I are prerequisites for this course.
+This course is designed to equip students with the principles and techniques of baking and pastry-making from fundamentals to the latest trends.
+The course includes baking technologies, equipment, preparation procedures, production methods, pastry methods, science of bread baking, confections and desserts, showpieces, cost control, food safety, and presentation techniques.
+This course is fully-equipped, school-based commercial kitchen with food service and dining areas.